-Interim plementation mly / Half Termly) Self, peer, teacher assessment is indicated within booklets Deep marking dialogue between student and teacher, mark scheme comments are provided with key pieces of work and essays (both in booklets and on PowerPoints) Home learning is for consolidation and practice purposes and includes reading, research, questions and tasks to aid learning and exam performance.
-Each topic has a PLC in the introduction booklet.
-These are used half termly to assess progress.
+Interim Implementation (Termly / Half Termly) Self, peer, teacher assessment is constant with lessons as indicated within booklets and exercise books.
+Home learning is for consolidation and practice purposes and includes weekly SENECA for tracking of knowledge.
+Half termly home learning will require students to complete short and long answer exam practice.
+Half term units of topic-based work are formally completed and assessed within lesson with individual and class feedback as well as student reflection. departmental schemes of work and PLCs.
+They test the learning outcomes accurately and fairly and are capable of effectively differentiating levels of student achievement where required.
+Summative assessments are teacher assessed and moderated.
+Year 10 Term 1 - Deadline for Summative Assessment 1: W/C 18 th November 2024 Family 1 Deep marking dialogue between student and teacher, mark scheme comments are provided with key pieces of work and essays (both in booklets, assessment folders and on powerpoints) Term 2 - Deadline for Summative Assessment 2: W/C 3 rd February 2025 Family 2 Each topic has a PLC in the introduction booklet.
+These are used half termly to assess progress through modules.
 Specifications for each topic are copied into the front page of each information booklet.
 This is a useful reference to what could be asked in any assessment on the topic and ultimately the final exams.
-Each student will have an assessment tracker progress plotter - this is a reflection tool and will allow students to reflect on their overall progress - this is designed to complement topical PLC's End of topic units Independent learning is for consolidation and practice purposes and includes questions and tasks to aid learning and exam performance.
-Half term units of topic-based work are completed and assessed. departmental schemes of work and PLCs.
-They test the learning outcomes accurately and fairly and are capable of effectively differentiating levels of student achievement where required.
-Summative assessments are teacher assessed and moderated.
-Year 10 Deadline for Summative Assessment 1: W/C 20th November 2023 Family 1 Deadline for Summative Assessment 2: W/C 12th February 2024 Family 2 End of Year Exams W/C - W/C 17th June 2024 Family and Education both tested Year 11 (one teacher only) Term 1 - Finish Crime - assessment dependent on mocks Mock exams - W/C 16th & 30th October 2023 Full paper 1 - Family/Education Term 2 - Teach Stratification - assessment dependent on mocks Second Mock Exams - W/C 26th February & 4th March 2024 Full paper 2 - Crime, Stratification (if possible) - Weekly Dementation Key strategies of effective formative assessment on a weekly basis within KS4 Sociology include Questions use for independent assessment will be completed independently, also there will be an assessment of students when working on exam questions in groups.
-Students regularly complete self or peer assess and reflect on their learning, making actions plans for improvement and using red pen to indicate where they have corrected misunderstandings.
-Students will view mark schemes at least weekly.
+Each student will have an assessment tracker progress plotter - this is a reflection tool and will allow students to reflect on their overall progress - this is designed to complement topical PLC's Additional Independent learning is available for consolidation and practice purposes and includes question banks, past paper packs and knowledge organisers with tasks to aid learning and exam performance.
+Term 3 - End of Year Exams W/C - W/C 16th June 2025 Family, Education and research methods both (paper 1) Year 11 Term 1 - Internal Mock Exams 1 - W/C 4th & 11th November 2024 Full pape Family, Education and Research Methods Term 2 - Internal Mock Exams 2 W/C 24th February & 3rd March 2025 Full pape - Crime, Stratification and Research Methods Weekly Implementation Key strategies of effective formative assessment on a weekly basis within KS4 Sociology include Questioning in lesson.
+Practice exam questions every lessons.
+Students will view mark schemes at least weekly as part of this exam practice.
 Model answers will be used to support learning.
-Teacher, peer and self-evaluation used in lessons to ensure progress and next steps are considered and now tasks are completed again red pen will indicate this Students write self or peer now tasks.
-Links to Research methods questions - these come up in all four topics but are not assessed as a separate topic/paper Key strategies of effective formative assessment in action in hourly lessons within KS4 Sociology Hourly include: Imp lementation moude.
+Students regularly complete self or peer assess and reflect on their learning, making actions plans for improvement and using red pen to indicate where they have corrected misunderstandings or misconceptions.
+Weekly SENECA knowledge retrieval for home learning .
+Teacher, peer and self-evaluation used in lessons to ensure progress and next steps are considered and now tasks are completed again red pen will indicate this.
+Links to Research methods questions in all lessons - these come up in all four topics but are not assessed as a separate topic/paper Hourly Implementation Key strategies of effective formative assessment in action in hourly lessons within KS4 Sociology include:

 Focused questioning

 Tiered verbal questioning (Bloom's taxonomy)

 Hinge point questions

-Psychology lessons have a growth mindset learning environment

 Targeted tiered questioning

-Mini tests
+Mini tests/whiteboards

 Learning objectives

-• Hooks

-Plenaries are often an exam question
+Starter retrieval and plenaries are often an exam questions

-• Discussions
+Discussions

 Mini quizzes

-Use of keywords
+Use of keywords checks

 Self-reflection